cpppwner/SE2Calculator/README.md

 # SE2Calculator

 ## Introduction
-This application is for demo academic demo purposes only, namely the source "Software Engineering II" @AAU.
+This application is for academic demo purposes only, namely the source "Software Engineering II" @AAU.
 The requirements specify that it shall be possible to calculate a division.